villepasanen/automatisointi/README.md

 # AngularExampleApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.7.
+Since then, the Angular version has been updated to 15.2.

 ## Development server